 We are affected by risks specific to us as well as factors that affect all businesses operating in a global market.
-For a discussion of the specific risks that could materially adversely affect our business, financial condition or operation results, please see our Annual Report on Form 10-K for the year ended December 31, 2013 under the heading "Part I; Item 1A.
+For a discussion of the specific risks that could materially adversely affect our business, financial condition or operation results, please see our Form 10-K under the heading "Part I; Item 1A.
 Risk Factors."
-There has been no material change to our risk factors disclosed in our Annual Report on Form 10-K.
+There has been no material change to our risk factors disclosed in our Form 10-K.